dairer/how-to-bash/README.md

 ### While loops

-The general structire of a while loop in bash is as follows:
+The general structure of a while loop in bash is as follows:

 ```bash
 while [ condition ]; do